-- The Coronavirus Aid Relief Economic Security (CARES) Act enhanced deduction for qualified charitable contributions. - The federal TCJA, signed into law on December 22, 2017, made changes to the IRC.
+- In general, the American Rescue Plan Act of 2021. - The CAA, 2021, temporary expansion for qualified charitable contributions under the CARES Act through 2021 and full deduction for business meals provided by a restaurant paid or incurred during 2021-2022. - The federal TCJA, signed into law on December 22, 2017, made changes to the IRC.
 In general, California R&TC does not conform to the changes.
 California taxpayers continue to follow the IRC as of the specified date of January 1, 2015, with modifications.
-The following is a nonexhaustive list of the TCJA changes: - The change in method of accounting treatment of S corporation conversions to C corporations. - The application of Subchapter C rules to S corporations. - The expanded definition of IRC Section 179 property for certain depreciable tangible personal property related to furnishing lodging and for qualified real property for improvements to nonresidential real property.
+The following is a nonexhaustive list of the TCJA changes: - The change in method of accounting treatment of S corporation conversions to C corporations. - The application of Subchapter C rules to S corporations. - The expanded definition of IRC Section 179 property for certain depreciable tangible personal property related to furnishing lodging and for qualified real property for improvements to nonresidential real property. - The change to IRC Section 163(j) which limits the business interest deduction. - The repeal of the corporate alternative minimum tax (AMT). - The modifications to the NOL provisions. - The modifications to the AMT credit. - The deferral and exclusion of capital gains reinvested or invested in qualified opportunity zone funds. - The exclusion of a patent, invention, model or design, and secret formula or process from the definition of capital asset. - The federal modifications to depreciation limitations on luxury automobiles (IRC Section 280F). - IRC Section 951A, relating to global intangible low-taxed income (GILTI). - IRC Section 965, relating to treatment of deferred foreign income. - IRC Section 382(n) relating to special rule for certain ownership changes.

-- The change to IRC Section 163(j) which limits the business interest deduction. - The repeal of the corporate alternative minimum tax (AMT). - The modifications to the NOL provisions. - The modifications to the AMT credit. - The deferral and exclusion of capital gains reinvested or invested in qualified opportunity zone funds. - The exclusion of a patent, invention, model or design, and secret formula or process from the definition of capital asset. - The federal modifications to depreciation limitations on luxury automobiles (IRC Section 280F). - IRC Section 951A, relating to global intangible low-taxed income (GILTI). - IRC Section 965, relating to treatment of deferred foreign income. - IRC Section 382(n) relating to special rule for certain ownership changes. - The changes to the corporation in control and the issue price for the limitation on deduction of bond premium on repurchase. - The enhanced IRC Section 179 expensing election. - The first-year depreciation deduction allowed for new luxury autos or certain passenger automobiles acquired and placed in service in 2010 through 2020. - IRC Section 613A(d)(4) relating to the exclusion of certain refiners. - The IRS Notice 2008-83 relating to the treatment of deductions under IRC Section 382(h) following an ownership change. - IRC Section 168(k) relating to the bonus depreciation deduction for certain assets. - The decreased estimated tax payments for certain small businesses. - The treatment of the loss from the sale or exchange of certain preferred stock (of Fannie Mae or Freddie Mac). - The percentage depletion deduction, which may not exceed 65% of the taxpayer's taxable income, is restricted to 100% of the net income derived from the oil or gas well property. - Exclusion from gross income of certain federal subsidies for prescription drug plans under IRC Section 139A. - Certain environmental remediation expenditures that would otherwise be chargeable to capital accounts may be expensed and taken as a deduction in the year the expense was paid or incurred. - Deduction for corporate donation of scientific property and computer technology. - Decreased capital gains tax rate. - The treatment of Subpart F income. - The IRC passive activity loss rules for real estate activities.
+- The changes to the corporation in control and the issue price for the limitation on deduction of bond premium on repurchase. - The enhanced IRC Section 179 expensing election. - The first-year depreciation deduction allowed for new luxury autos or certain passenger automobiles acquired and placed in service in 2010 through 2021. - IRC Section 613A(d)(4) relating to the exclusion of certain refiners. - The IRS Notice 2008-83 relating to the treatment of deductions under IRC Section 382(h) following an ownership change. - IRC Šection 168(k) relating to the bonus depreciation deduction for certain assets. - The decreased estimated tax payments for certain small businesses. - The treatment of the loss from the sale or exchange of certain preferred stock (of Fannie Mae or Freddie Mac). - The percentage depletion deduction, which may not exceed 65% of the taxpayer's taxable income, is restricted to 100% of the net income derived from the oil or gas well property. - Exclusion from gross income of certain federal subsidies for prescription drug plans under IRC Section 139A. - Certain environmental remediation expenditures that would otherwise be chargeable to capital accounts may be expensed and taken as a deduction in the year the expense was paid or incurred. - Deduction for corporate donation of scientific property and computer technology. - Decreased capital gains tax rate. - The treatment of Subpart F income. - The IRC passive activity loss rules for real estate activities.